 There are many issues associated with transport.
 Buses are available, but in rural Ireland, they are infrequent, and bus stops are several kilometres away, making it too far to walk.
 This contributes to rural isolation.
-New transport plans for Dublin city include a connector route, which will require people to use a local bus to access a second bus to connect to the main routes to the city centre.
-This will affect many communities as people must embark on two buses to reach their destinations.
-It will affect those with mobility issues, children in buggies and people with disabilities.
+New transport plans for Dublin city, include a connector route, will require people to use a local bus to access a second bus to connect to the main routes to the city centre.
+Many communities will be affected by this as people will have to embark on two buses to reach their destination.
+It will affect those with mobility issues, those with children in buggies and people with disabilities.

-There needs to be authentic consultation and an investment in developing inclusive urban and rural transport systems with better access for all citizens to encourage increased public transport use.
-Evaluating and measuring accessibility to public transport and identifying good practices in making cities more accessible are needed.
+There needs to be an investment in developing inclusive urban and rural transport systems with better access for all citizens and increasing public transport's use.
+Evaluating and measuring accessibility to public transport and identifying good practice in making cities more accessible is needed.